 Earthco Projects has won the "Product Sustainability through Design, Manufacture and Use" award at the prestigious 2014 Banksia Awards in Sydney.

-The Victoria-based distributor of PolyCom Stabilising Aid works with local government across Victoria, NSW and Tasmania to build what it hopes to be a longer lasting unsealed road network.
+The Victoria-based distributor of PolyCom Stabilising Aid works with local government across VIC, NSW and TAS to build what it hopes to be a longer lasting unsealed road network.

-PolyCom is an Australian-made product which, mixed into existing unsealed road materials, aims to reduce road maintenance.
+PolyCom Stabilising Aid is an Australian-made product which, mixed into existing unsealed road materials, aims to reduce road maintenance.

 The resulting reduction in carbon emissions, water and expenditure enables councils to meet environmental, financial and social sustainability objectives.